David-SWUSA-RISCOS/MacStuffA/README.md

 # 8-Bit Computing:

 Mac or MAC, that is Macro-Assembler.
-This repo is a place to contain a bit of 6502/65c02/65816 2 Assembly Language, some macro assembly and some simpler assembly.
-There will also be s a little bit of interpreter BASIC code here, primarily in the dialects of ATOM BASIC, BBC BASIC (never cared much for interpreted MS-BASIC because of the slow down design of the interpreter).
+This repo is a place to contain a bit of 6502/65c02/65816 Assembly Language, some macro assembly and some simpler assembly.
+There will also be s a little bit of interpreted BASIC code here, primarily in the dialects of ATOM BASIC, BBC BASIC (never cared much for interpreted MS-BASIC because of the slow down design of the interpreter).
 A couple of things specifically for compiled BASIC may also come to pass.

 Getting back to the core, and what is likely the best long term path as well.
 8-bit is great in the ways to go, to design usable desktop computers for extreme long term usage.
 As I continue into this path it is likely that other 8-bit Systems will revieve repos here as well.

 There will be a heavy focus on using BBC BASIC (both a BASIC Interpreter and Macro Assembler in one) on the BBC Micro, Apple II, and Commodore 64/128 machines.
 Also Atom BASIC (the precursor to BBC BASIC) on the Atom, with a look at porting Atom BASIC to newer systems.

+The BBC Micro is fairly new to me, so I am still learning this computer.
+I do like the fact it does not have any real textmode (other than the non-native teletext mode that is not very useful at all), and uses graphics bitmapped display output even for drawing text.
+There are some other very nice features of the design of the BBC MICRO that make it stand out above most other 65xxx based computers, including the designed ability to use second processor devices, thus simplifying the use of accellerators and even forign CPU's.